e2b-dev/E2B/_resources/PLAN.md

 # Plan

 ## 1. Foundation - deployment, orchestration, mesh
-- Fix startup script (Nomad crash)
+- Nomad instances are not connected
+- Configure Consul and Envoy to get the mesh
 - Check rolling updates -> nomad state
-- Configure Consul and Envoy to get the addressable mesh
 - Add health checks for Nomad (maybe we won't need them with consul+envoy)
-- Allow connecting to the running Nomad from Terraform
+- Allow connecting to the running Nomad from Terraform (do we need proxy here?)

-## 2. Core Services - FC, API, specific networking, lifecycle management
+## 2. Core Services - FC, API, networking, lifecycle management
 ### FC
-- Install FC plugin to Nomad
+- Add FC plugin to Nomad
 - Add CNI plugins
 - Add network config for FC
 - Modify FC plugin to work with FC 1.0.0